Gran Canaria

 Birding Gran Canaria

-Gran Canaria, perhaps the most interesting island from an overall ecological point of view, does not boast any endemics of its own but it is a good place for the endemic Berthelot’s Pipit, Canary and the ever-present Canary Island Chiffchaff.
-Its most spectacular inhabitant is the Gran Canary Lizard, actually the largest of the 6 endemic Gallotia lizards on the islands.
+Gran Canaria is perhaps the most interesting island from an overall ecological point of view, it has just one endemic of its own – Gran Canaria Blue Chaffinch Fringilla polatzeki – but it is a good place for the semi-endemic Berthelot’s Pipit, Canary and the ever-present Canary Island Chiffchaff.
+Its most spectacular inhabitant is the Gran Canary Lizard, actually the largest of the six endemic Gallotia lizards on the islands.
 It is exceptionally common almost everywhere and is particularly fond of tomatoes.
 The endemic skink is also well worth watching out for, especially in the south of Gran Canaria where it sports a bright, electric-blue tail.

 Return to the Canaries page: Canary Isles Main Page